mohse-n/L7N_EtherLab/Installation guides/Further Improvements to PREEMPT_RT.md

 * A guide to tuning aspects of a real-time linux system is [Red Hat Tuning Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/tuning_guide/).
 In particular, the entirety of [chapter 2](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/7/html/tuning_guide/chap-general_system_tuning#Using_the_Tuna_interface) is definitely worth a look.

 ## Kernel Boot Parameters
+Certain operating system configuration options are only tunable via the kernel command line.
 1. Prevent the CPU from going to sleep by
 ```
 idle=poll processor.max_cstate=1